What do jigsaw puzzles and resume sections have in common?

 To help you determine an answer for that, there are 2 key questions you need to consider:

-On our minimalist resume guide, I advised you to adopt the “use it or lose it mindset”.
+Adopt the “use it or lose it mindset”.

 This shouldn’t just apply to the minimalist resume format but all resume formats in general.
 Having this mindset helps you pinpoint the critical and most important pieces of information you need to include, and whatnot.